Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

-Input Sprites are always extracted horizontally and mapped accordingly, counter-clockwise along the path of the Sprite Shape.
+Input Sprites are always extracted horizontally and mapped accordingly, counter-clockwise along the path of the SpriteShape.

 ![Image of game screen](images/image6.png)

-The Sprite Shape GameObject requires a Sprite Shape Profile asset.
-The asset holds the “Settings” applied to or reused on multiple Sprite Shapes.
+The SpriteShape GameObject requires a SpriteShape Profile asset.
+The asset holds the “Settings” applied to or reused on multiple SpriteShapes.

 ![Image of game screen](images/image9.png)

 *Example02.
-Sprite Shape Profile.
+SpriteShape Profile.
 This is where the different settings are setup, such as Angle Ranges and the Sprites to be used or a Fill Texture.
-The profile is then used by the Sprite Shape GameObject.*
+The profile is then used by the SpriteShape GameObject.*

-### Creating a Sprite Shape Profile
+### Creating a SpriteShape Profile

-The Sprite Shape is a type of Asset in Unity projects.
-To create a Sprite Shape select **Asset -> Create -> Sprite Shape Profile -> ...** from the main menu.
+The SpriteShape is a type of Asset in Unity projects.
+To create a SpriteShape select **Asset -> Create -> SpriteShape Profile -> ...** from the main menu.

 ![Image of game screen](images/image17.png)

 There are 3 options available.
-Empty which is the default Sprite Shape Profile, Strip and Shape, which have preset angle ranges.
+Empty which is the default SpriteShape Profile, Strip and Shape, which have preset angle ranges.
 This example will be using the Empty Profile.Select the newly created asset to view its inspector.
 This is where we will setup the Fill texture, the Angle Ranges and assign Sprites to the Angle Ranges.

 ![Image of game screen](images/image19.png)

-*Sprite Shape Profile Asset*
+*SpriteShape Profile Asset*